3.8-Inch James Rifle, Type Two, at Vicksburg

 The Bronze Smoothbores of Charleston

-Three bronze smoothbore cannons - A 6-Pounder Field Gun of the American Revolution, a Model 1841 12-Pounder Howitzer engraved S.C., and a 12-Pounder Mountain Howitzer at Fort Sumter - are displayed in Charleston, South Carolina.
+Four bronze smoothbore cannons - A 6-Pounder Field Gun of the American Revolution, a Model 1841 12-Pounder Howitzer engraved S.C., a 12-Pounder Mountain Howitzer at Fort Sumter, and a 12-Pounder Napoleon at Fort Moultrie - are displayed in and around Charleston, South Carolina.

 4-Inch Fawcett Preston Rifle at Fort Branch